D3lt4lph4/jpeg_decoder/README.md

 cmake .. -DCMAKE_BUILD_TYPE=DEBUG
 make

+# Will fully decode the image and show it
+./jpeg_decoder -f ../data/chat_420.jpg -s

+# Running the tests
+./test/test_huffman
+./test/test_parsing
+./test/test_utility

 # Compiling in release mode
+git submodule init
+git submodule update
 mkdir release
 cd release
 cmake ..
 make
 ```

+## Documentation

+The documentation is not yet finished, to have more details for the python available function go check the _python.cpp files in the src folder.

 ## Known Bugs